 For Immediate Release

-Gary Beck has spent most of his adult life as a theater director, and as an art dealer when he couldn’t make a living in theater.
-He has 11 published chapbooks and 2 more accepted for publication.
+Gary Beck has spent most of his adult life as a theater director.
+He has 14 published chapbooks.
 His poetry collections include: Days of Destruction (Skive Press), Expectations (Rogue Scholars Press).
-Dawn in Cities, Assault on Nature, Songs of a Clerk, Civilized Ways, Displays, Perceptions, Fault Lines & Tremors (Winter Goose Publishing).
-Perturbations, Rude Awakenings and The Remission of Order will be published by Winter Goose Publishing.
+Dawn in Cities, Assault on Nature, Songs of a Clerk, Civilized Ways, Displays, Perceptions, Fault Lines, Tremors, Perturbations and Rude Awakenings (Winter Goose Publishing) The Remission of Order, Contusions and Desperate Seeker will be published by Winter Goose Publishing.
 Conditioned Response (Nazar Look).
 Resonance(Dreaming Big Publications).
 Virtual Living (Thurston Howl Publications).
-His novels include: Extreme Change (Cogwheel Press), Flawed Connections(Black Rose Writing), Call to Valor (Gnome on Pigs Productions) and Sudden Conflicts (Lillicat Publishers).
-State of Rage will be published by Rainy Day Reads Publishing.
-His short story collection, A Glimpse of Youth (Sweatshoppe Publications).
-Now I Accuse and other stories will be published by Winter Goose Publishing.
+Blossoms of Decay, Expectations and Blunt Force (Wordcatcher Publishing).
+His novels include: Extreme Change (Cogwheel Press), Flawed Connections(Black Rose Writing), Call to Valor and Crumbling Ramparts (Gnome on Pigs Productions).
+As part of the continuing series, ‘Stand to Arms Marines’, Gnome on Pigs Productions will publish the third book in the series, Raise High the Walls.
+Sudden Conflicts (Lillicat Publishers).
+Acts of Defiance and Flare Up will be published by Wordcatcher Publishing.
+Extreme Change will be published by Winter Goose Publishing.
+His short story collections include, A Glimpse of Youth (Sweatshoppe Publications).
+Now I Accuse and other stories (Winter Goose Publishing).
+Dogs Don’t Send Flowers and other stories (Wordcatcher Publishing).
+The Republic of Dreams and other essays will be published by Gnome on Pigs Productions.
 His original plays and translations of Moliere, Aristophanes and Sophocles have been produced Off Broadway.
 His poetry, fiction and essays have appeared in hundreds of literary magazines.
-He currently lives in New York City.
+He lives in New York City.